ebanner/pynt/README.md

 ## Using pynt

+It is highly recommended that you familiarize yourself with [Emacs IPython Notebook (EIN)](http://millejoh.github.io/emacs-ipython-notebook/) first as pynt at its core is a tool to make working with EIN easier.

-Once you have opened a python file and pynt mode is active you should select the region of code you would like to dump into a jupyter notebook by typing `C-c C-s` and cycling though the resulting code regions.
-Once you have made a selection hit `C-c C-e` to dump that code region into a jupyter notebook.
+Once you have opened a python file and pynt mode is active, cursor over to the region of code you would like to dump into a notebook and hit `C-c C-s`.

-It is recommended at this point to enable `pynt-scroll-mode` which scrolls (i.e. aligns) the notebook cells with the code lines.
-You can activate `pynt-scroll-mode` with `M-x pynt-scroll-mode RET`.

-## EIN Tweaks

-There are a few tweaks to EIN that make the pynt/EIN experience nicer IMO.

-- Have `C-<return>` and `S-<return>` behave [as they would in a jupyter web browser client](https://github.com/ebanner/dotfiles/blob/deed94b024612ca1ed9c1e98f8e98ade793208a2/spacemacs#L473-L476)
-- [Arrow through the worksheets](https://github.com/ebanner/dotfiles/blob/deed94b024612ca1ed9c1e98f8e98ade793208a2/spacemacs#L479-L480) in a EIN notebook buffer (warning: [evil](https://github.com/emacs-evil/evil)-specific)
-- Prevent jupyter from [popping open a new tab](https://github.com/ebanner/dotfiles/blob/deed94b024612ca1ed9c1e98f8e98ade793208a2/spacemacs#L496) in your web browser on startup
+If you want to attach a jupyter notebook to a running process, then run a command which hits the jupyter notebook code.
+Restart the jupyter notebook with `C-c C-r` (`ein:notebook-restart-kernel-command`).
+When you see the message `ein: [info] Starting channels WS: ...` your notebook is attached!

 ## Related Projects